Nothing in life is ever certain. But if you live with endometriosis, you can pretty much bet on one thing: You’re going to hurt.

 3. Go green

 The better you eat, the better you’ll feel.
 That’s especially true when you have endometriosis.
-Women who eat a high-meat, low-vegetable diet are more likely to get endometriosis than those who eat primarily from the produce aisle.
-Stay away from high-fat diets.
-Talk to your doctor about a gluten-free diet.
+Women who eat a high-meat, low-vegetable diet are

 What’s the connection between endometriosis and diet?
 Experts have a few theories.
 One possibility is that extra fat in your body stimulates estrogen production.
 More estrogen means more painful endometrial tissue deposits.
 Fat also increases your body’s production of prostaglandins — chemicals that stimulate uterine contractions (read: cramps).